YanPetrov7/REST-API/README.md

 # REST API
-This api can be used for get, post, update and deleate data files from data base.
+This api can be used for get, post, update and deleate data files and users from data base.

 ## Postman tests: